webcityz/disc_exercise/README.md

 logs: A rotating Logfile.log used as an audit trail.
 All actions carried out under test are logged here

 reports: An extent report is created here for every execution.
-Each report is appended with date and time of execution
+Each report is appended with date and time of execution.
+A screenshot is inserted into the report in the event of a failiure.
+The reports folder currently has sample results of both passing & failing tests

 Note: Bug discovered:-